clubedaentrega/api-lift/README.md

 * `router.minVersion`: number
 * `router.maxVersion`: number
 * `router.versions`: an array of version names (as string), ordered from oldest to newest.
 Example: `['v3', 'v4']`
-* `router.endpoints`: an array of objects like: `{url: string, name: string, versionStr: string, version: string, isLast: boolean, action: Action}` (see lift-it module for details about `Action` instances)
+* `router.endpoints`: an array of objects like: `{url: string, name: string, versionStr: string, version: number, action: Action}` (see lift-it module for details about `Action` instances)
 * `router.lifted`: a `Lifted` instance (see lift-it module)

 If you are not interested in the router, but in the returned meta-data (like max version), use `apiLift.info(options)` instead: